hotelzululima/cymulate-framework/README.md

 > [Cymualte](https://cymulate.com/) is a BAS (Break and Attack Simulation) platform that provides a comprehensive set of attack simulations based on the **MITRE ATT&CK® framework** to test the effectiveness of your security controls.

-This project is aimed to help purple team:
+This project is aimed to help Purple Team to:
 - **Red team** : Construct fully customizable and automated APT attacks easily.
 - **Blue team** : Test their security defenses against APT attacks easily.